All fuel-injected engines, have fuel pressure regulators to maintain a regulated high-pressure level.

 This is to counteract the spring pressure, when high demand dictates, that higher fuel pressure is necessary.

 So, a sudden drop in vacuum, will affect fuel pressure.
 As a result, the fuel injectors will open wide.
 Because of this, a few moments are needed, by the fuel injectors, to catch up to the pressure created.
 During these moments, the fuel pressure regulator, temporarily, shuts down the fuel return line.
-Consequently, boosting up the fuel pressure.
+As a result, boosting up the fuel pressure.

 The Computer Uses Sensors To Determine: